odoo/documentation/crm/leads/manage/automatic_assignation.rst

 As you can imagine, manually assigning new leads to specific individuals can be tedious and time consuming - especially if your company generates a high volume of leads every day.
-Fortunately, Odoo CRM allows you to automate the process of lead assignation based on specific criteria such as location, interests, company size, etc. With specific workflows and precise rules, you will be able to distribute all your opportunities
+Fortunately, Twenty20 CRM allows you to automate the process of lead assignation based on specific criteria such as location, interests, company size, etc. With specific workflows and precise rules, you will be able to distribute all your opportunities